aperiosoftware/esac-astropy/README.md

     cd esac-astropy

-Note that the notebooks are not yet present in this folder, so once you have set up the required dependencies, you can remove the ``esac-astropy`` folder for now and download it again on Wednesday morning.

 ## Requirements and installation

 To run all the notebooks on your laptop, you will need the following software